microsoft/microsoft-ui-xaml-specs/active/PipsPager/PipsPager.md

 - When the pips take focus via the keyboard are they selected?
 - Are there any other specific touch interactions?
 - Is there additional animation or customization associated with the MaxVisualIndicators property?
 E.g. pip size decreasing when there are more pages to navigate to.
-- Should functionality for wizard-like UX be supported by PipsPager?
+- Should functionality for wizard/step-like UX be supported by PipsPager?
   - The pager is cognizant of the pages it has passed and the pages to come and there is specific styling applied to this.